 History of Arduino

-Feature of Arduino
+Features of Arduino

 Here are some key features of Arduino Uno.

-- It has an ICSP connector for bypassing the USB port and interfacing the Arduino directly as a serial device
+- It has an ICSP connector for bypassing the USB port and interfacing the Arduino directly as a serial device.

 Applications of Arduino: